Very seldom do I ever actually watch Academy Award winning movies before they’ve received their Best Picture awards. This year was no exception.

 And while I do think the talent of an actor is integral to his casting, sometimes even more than ethnicity . . . look, I think Ben Affleck is good in Argo, honestly.
 I think it’s probably some of the best acting work I’ve ever seen from him.
 I can also think of at least half a dozen actors who could’ve done just as respectable job in the same part.
 You know how you come to love an actor in a role, and then you find out that some other dude was originally cast, and you’re like, “What?
 Who in the holy hell thought THAT was a good idea?
 Obviously, Mr. X is the only person who could possibly have played this awesome character!”

 Yeah, well, that’s not how I feel about Ben Affleck as Tony Mendez.
 If I did, maybe I wouldn’t be as bothered by the casting.
-Possibly a smidge, but probably not enough to write a five paragraph note complete with pictures and links.
+Possibly a smidge, but probably not enough to write a five paragraph note complete with links.
 Unfortunately, while Ben Affleck was utterly indispensable as a director, as an actor . . . he could have been replaced.
 And I think maybe he should have been.

 3. Although I suppose it’s only fair to note that none of the characters are drawn with a ton of depth, including Tony Mendez, so it’s not easy to have this “you were meant to play this role” reaction to almost anybody involved.
 Mind you, this isn’t a knock to the writing.
 The characters aren’t bad.
 It’s just that Argo is one of those surprisingly good movies where character isn’t really the focus, despite the truly excellent cast.
 Seriously, there are a ton of terrific actors playing a variety of supporting roles here — we have Alan Arkin, John Goodman, Bryan Cranston, Titus Welliver, Kyle Chandler, Chris Messina, Zeljko Ivanek, Clea DuVall, Victor Garber, Bob Gunton, Keith Szarabajka — but most of these parts aren’t terribly nuanced or even particularly flashy.
 Hell, Alan Arkin, who was nominated for Best Supporting Actor, doesn’t even have all that much screen time.